idaholab/virtual_test_bed/doc/content/msr/cnrs/phase-1-model.md

 ## Step 1.1

-In this step, the influence of the delayed neutron precursors drift on the reactivity and delayed neutron source distribution is explored.
+In this step, the influence of the delayed neutron precursor drift on the reactivity and delayed neutron source distribution is explored.
 This step comprises a neutronic and Navier-Stokes solves.
-The neutronic solve is performed as a diffusion with characteristics similar the solution performed in step 0.2.
+The neutronics solve is performed as a diffusion problem as defined in step 0.2.
 The main input file contains instructions to perform a neutronic solution.
 The characteristics of the transport solve are defined ```TransportSystems``` block as follows